 One of the most popular shuttle bus transfer companies is Flybus.
-This company have buses running at least once an hour and always after an international flight has landed.
+This company has buses running at least once an hour and always after an international flight has landed.
 The timings differ a little depending on the time of year but at busy times there are more buses scheduled.
 So you should never have to wait longer than about 20-30 minutes for the next bus.
 The good thing about this service is that you book a day slot rather than a time slot.
-So if your flight is delayed there is no problem, you simply hop on the next bus.
+So if your flight is delayed, there is no problem, you simply hop on the next bus.

 Private transfers are a faster and more convenient option but they are more expensive.
 They are good if you like ease or if you arrive late and tired and just want to be whisked directly to your hotel.
 A private transfer will pick up and drop off directly to and from your hotel.
-You will find your driver waiting for you at the arrivals gate and will not have to worry about navigating.
-Similarly there will be no concern for the no-bus restricted zone in central Reykjavik.
+You will find your driver waiting for you at the arrival gate and will not have to worry about navigating.
+Similarly, there will be no concern for the no-bus restricted zone in central Reykjavik.

 Private transfers offer peace of mind if you have an early or late departure time too.
-They will arrive at your hotel pick up point in plenty of time and take you directly to departures.
+They will arrive at your hotel pick-up point in plenty of time and take you directly to departures.

-If you are hiring a vehicle you might opt to pick up your rental campervan or car at the airport.
+If you are hiring a vehicle, you might opt to pick up your rental campervan or car at the airport.
 This can be really easily arranged and it will allow you to pack your luggage straight in and hit the highway.
 There are campsites within the city so you can easily explore Reykjavik from a campervan.
-If you are staying in a hotel in Reykjavik it is probably easier to take an alternative transfer option though.
+If you are staying in a hotel in Reykjavik, it is probably easier to take an alternative transfer option though.
 You can then arrange delivery of your vehicle direct to your hotel when you are ready to hit the road.